akazukin5151/approportionment/README.md

 ### WebUI

+- Export more information so imports preserve more state
+    - coalition
+    - current color map
+    - party to colorize
+    - all election properties (method, seats, voters, stdev)
 - Catch exceptions from event handlers (top-level try-catch only catches exceptions throw in initial setup code, not event handlers)
 - display a spinner on page load, and remove when it has finished loading